gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Get-AIPFileStatus.md

 # Get-AIPFileStatus

 ## SYNOPSIS
-Gets the Azure Information Protection status of a specified file, or of files in a specified folder.
+Gets the Azure Information Protection status for a specified file or files.

 ## SYNTAX